arizzogithub/NLP-Grammar-rules-Syntax-tree-examples/README.md

 Task1:
 Propose new or amended rules so that the grammar generates examples (i-viii) below, but not the ungrammatical (ix-xii).
-Explain your answers.

 i.
 76 trombones led the big parade.